chauff/IN4325/README.md

 <img src="img/wordcloud.jpg" width="300px" align="middle">

 # IN4325 <!-- omit in toc -->
+** NB: THIS PAGE IS IN THE PROCESS OF BEING UPDATED **

 This repository contains the materials of the **MSc Information Retrieval** course running in 2018/19 at TU Delft (Q3).
 The project setup is suitable for up to 100 students.

 ## Table of contents <!-- omit in toc -->
 - [Important links](#important-links)